 Using more than the copying limits allow

-If you would like to know more, please contact us.
+If you would like to know more, please contact Information Services.
 We will provide more details and can get a quote for you.

 The CLA licence does not allow you to copy:

-- Any works that states it cannot be copied under the CLA licence
+- any works that state it cannot be copied under the CLA licence

 For a full list please see the CLA list of excluded works.

 The CLA licence does not permit you to scan materials and upload them directly to Myplace.

 The digitisation service processes all of the University's CLA scanning requests.
 We provide the CLA with an annual report to allow them to distribute royalty payments to copyright owners.

 Resource not covered by the licence